jzzzbl/a2-dynamic/README.md

 * **Community tab** - is a discussion board with many threads.

 ## Installation
-Open the `package.json` file and type `yarn install` in the terminal, this will install all relevant dependencies.
+Open the `package.json` file and use `yarn install` to install all relevant dependencies.

+    yarn install

 **OR**